moof2k/kerasify/README.md

 # Kerasify

-Kerasify is a small library for exporting trained Keras models for use in a C++ application.
+Kerasify is a small library for running trained Keras models from a C++ application.

 Design goals: